 Computer coding is essentially a language that computer uses.
 When we think about helping kids learn computer coding, we automatically think we need a computer first.
-But in fact, there are many ways to learn computer coding without a computer, as many thinking and coding approach can be learned in many different activities off-screen.
-Today we share some off-screen activities that teach kids computer coding.
+But in fact, there are many ways to learn computer coding without a computer, as many thinking and coding approach can be learned in different activities off-screen.
+Today we share some off-screen activities that teach kids computer programming.

 Learn Computer Coding without a Computer

 One big concept in coding is the abstract thinking skill of using a symbol to represent something.
 I found this decoder is a fun activity to help kids learn the concept.
 For younger kids, you can build it into something like a scavenger hunt, a good example is this egg hunt.

 Coding is basically a step-by-step guide for computer to accomplish a task, one practice for young children to understand coding, is to play Instructed Map Route.
 Mark on the floor the starting and ending points, and set a couple obstacles on the route.
 Have a child close eyes and follow the instructions from another one.
 The instructions are like these: step forward 3 steps, turn left and walk 2 steps, turn right and walk 6 steps, … When playing, remember to point out that the number of steps should be adjusted for the size of the steps.
 For early elementary school age kids, you can try this Hot Dog Coding Game (the download link is at the end of the article) that move the bread to the hot dog with provided coding blocks, while avoiding tables and chairs.
 For older kids, you can try this maze game, to go through the maze with clear instructions.